cloudposse/docs/scripts/README.md

 ### Render Documentation for GitHub Actions

-This script as well uses Github API, so the GitHub access token should be set as the `PUBLIC_REPO_ACCESS_TOKEN ` environment variable.
+This script also uses GitHub API, so the GitHub access token should be set as the `PUBLIC_REPO_ACCESS_TOKEN ` environment variable.

 ```bash
 export PUBLIC_REPO_ACCESS_TOKEN=<github-api-token>